alicelovescake/alicelovescake/README.md

 - I'm currently a software engineer at Anthropic and maintainer at [Electron](https://www.electronjs.org/)!  🎉

-- Previously an intern at Notion, Meta, Stripe and Rivian, on a mission to create an inclusive world with code! 🚗
+- Previously at Notion, Meta, Stripe and Rivian, on a mission to create an inclusive world with code! 🚗

 Check out more on @ [alicezhao.com](https://alicezhao.com) 🌱